humdrum-tools/humdrum-documentation/tool/simil/index.md

 The **simil** command allows the user to define the cost of each edit operation via an initialization file.
-The initialization file must be named `simil.rc` and be located in the current directory or the user\'s home directory.
+The initialization file must be named `simil.rc` and be located in the current directory or the user's home directory.
 Arbitrary costs may be assigned to any of eight edit operations shown in the following table: